Muppet Classic Theater: Muppets performers

 Additional Muppets performed by Tim Blaney, Cheryl Blaylock, Kevin Carlson, Terri Hardin, Drew Massey, James Murray, Joe Selph, and Michelan Sisti.

 Home media

-North America

 It was released on 27 September 1994, by Buena Vista Home Video under the Jim Henson Video imprint, and was re-released internationally.
 It has not seen a reprint or re-release in North America, but it has been re-released internationally by Columbia TriStar Home Video.

-The film has only seen a DVD release in the United Kingdom, where it was included as a bonus feature on Volume 2 and 3 of The Very Best of the Muppet Show.
+The film has only seen a DVD release in some European territories such as the United Kingdom, where it was included as a bonus feature on Volumes 2 and 3 of The Very Best of the Muppet Show.
 Volume 2 contains the first half of the film, while Volume 3 contains the second half.
 However, while Volume 2 kept the first half how it was, Volume 3 split the second half of the film into three episodes with separate opening/closing titles, leading to some material being removed and errors in continuity.